-The Louisville Bar Association is a leading provider of Continuing Legal Education, presenting approximately 90 seminars annually.
+The Louisville Bar Association is a leading provider of continuing legal education (CLE), presenting approximately 90 seminars annually.
 The success of the CLE program rests to a large extent on the support of the association’s 19 sections.
 In addition to their work hosting section meetings and planning public service programs, the leadership of these sections works closely with the CLE department to identify both topics and speakers for many of the programs hosted each year.

-LBA Publications include Bar Briefs, a monthly newsletter, and the annual Pictorial Roster, a photo directory of members.
+LBA publications include Bar Briefs, a monthly magazine, and the annual Pictorial Roster, a photo directory of members.

 The LBA also operates the Kentucky Lawyer Referral Service, which makes more than 20,000 referrals annually to individuals needing assistance with legal needs.

 A board of directors, elected annually, governs the Louisville Bar Association.
 The association moved into its current headquarters at 600 West Main Street in 1998.